Trier University offers several master's courses taught entirely in English.

-This Master’s programme introduces students to a variety of theoretical perspectives, mainly from political science, and equips them with strong analytical skills.
-These will be applied to deal with real-life problems through decision-making simulations and policy-oriented case studies.
-Our Master programm's strong focus on practical policy issues, its field trips to European institutions and an internship prepare you for a career in regional or national governments in Europe or East Asia, in EU institutions or EU related organizations, in interest groups, in private companies or non-profit organizations dealing with topics of European and East Asian governance and policies.
+This master’s programme introduces students to a variety of theoretical perspectives, mainly from political science, and equips them with strong analytical skills.
+These skills are applied to deal with real-life problems through decision-making simulations and policy-oriented case studies.
+Our master programme's strong focus on practical policy issues, its field trips to European institutions and an internship, prepare you for a career in regional or national governments in Europe or East Asia, in EU institutions or EU related organizations, in interest groups, in private companies or non-profit organizations dealing with topics of European and East Asian governance and policies.

-The master programme International Economics and Public Policy is an interdisciplinary programme jointly run by the Political Science and Economics Departments of Trier University.
+The master's programme International Economics and Public Policy is an interdisciplinary programme jointly run by the Political Science and Economics Departments of Trier University.

 “What I like most about Trier University is its multicultural aspect.
 We have the opportunity every day to discover new cultures and to get in touch with students from all over the world.
-My Master degree in Economics is research-oriented, and this gives me the opportunity to go deeper into each topic and to develop my analytical skills.
+My master's degree in Economics (Master of Arts in Economics) is research-oriented, and this gives me the opportunity to go deeper into each topic and to develop my analytical skills.
 I also enjoy living in Trier; The city has a strategic location, a rich history, and a cozy atmosphere."

 Yesmine Arousse (Tunesia)

-"The reason for me to choose the IEEP master was, that it offers a very good mix of economic and political courses, while it still remains possible to specialize in topics you are interested in most: there are courses e.g. on East Asian Politics or Environmental Economics.
-Furthermore, for me it was a great advantage that the master offers many (and mainly) courses in English, whereby one is able to improve its English - and also to get to know students from all around the world."
+"The reason for me to choose the IEEP master's was, that it offers a very good mix of economic and political courses, while it still remains possible to specialize in topics you are interested in most: there are courses e.g. on East Asian Politics or Environmental Economics.
+Furthermore, for me it was a great advantage that the master's offers many (and mainly) courses in English, whereby one is able to improve their English - and also to get to know students from all around the world."

 Nils Pöstges (Germany)

-"A hallmark of the Master in Survey Statistics is the close relationship between teachers and students.
+"A hallmark of the Master of Science in Applied Statistics, is the close relationship between teachers and students.
 Everyone is encouraged to reach their potential.
 Despite of the fact that the programme is organised by just one chair, its cooperation with Berlin and Bamberg makes it possible to explore a variety of subjects.
 One very special aspect of the programme is the existence of a high performance computing cluster which allows students to gather experience with computationally intensive projects and simulations."

 Nassim Badaoui (Germany)